 - Friday Evening

 I am currently offering telehealth phone or video sessions using HIPAA compliant technology.
-I am also offering reduced fee therapy and brief counseling sessions at this time.

 Please leave me a voicemail and/or send me an email if you are interested in working together.
 I offer a free 15-minute phone consultation.